Lac-Mégantic rail disaster: Aftermath

-All but 800 of the evacuated residents were allowed to return to their homes in the afternoon of the third day; all but 200 were able to return by the sixth day.
+All but around 800 of the evacuated residents were allowed to return to their homes in the afternoon of the third day; all but around 200 were able to return by the sixth day.
 At least twenty had no home to which to return.
 Some homes had reportedly been broken into during their vacancies, although police deny that homes were looted.